Thomas Lee (clergyman)

 Rev. Thomas Lee D.D. was a 19th-century academic administrator at the University of Oxford and clergyman.

-Lee was awarded a Doctor of Divinity at Oxford.
+Lee graduated as a Doctor of Divinity at Oxford.

 He was president of Trinity College, Oxford, from 1808 to 1824.

 While president at Trinity College, Lee was also vice-chancellor of Oxford University from 1814 until 1818.

 The Allied sovereigns' visit to England occurred during June 1814 when Lee was vice-chancellor.
 Emperor Alexander I of Russia, King Frederick William III of Prussia, and Marshal Gebhard Leberecht von Blücher received honorary degrees during the visit to Oxford.

 Lee was also rector at Barton in Warwickshire.